-The Centre for Health Behaviour (CHB) uses intervention and service delivery to promote healthy behaviours and good quality healthcare across communities.
+The Priority Research Centre for Health Behaviour (CHB) uses intervention and service delivery to promote healthy behaviours and good quality healthcare across communities.

 Led by its highly experienced Director, Laureate Professor Rob Sanson-Fisher, CHB brings together a number of separate research groups to harness their combined wealth of research expertise.
 These groups include:

 - Centre for Clinical Epidemiology and Biostatistics (CCEB)

 - Maddison Collaboration

 CHB research focuses on social and individual factors which affect the health of populations: developing measures and interventions for reducing prevalence of preventable disease risks while increasing equitable and evidence-based health care delivery.
 CHB works to assess and reduce the psychosocial impacts of chronic disease and is involved in improving responses to emerging infectious disease threats.